vcato/qt-quick-6502-emulator/unit_tests/PLAN.md

 Examples:
 * Program counter is incremented by the instruction size in memory
-* Memory contains expected instruction and parameter
+* Memory contains expected instruction and parameter at the given address *